 That same year, groups of individuals calling themselves “war veterans”—though many were not old enough to have been part of Zimbabwe’s independence struggle—began invading white-owned farms.
 Violence caused many of Zimbabwe’s whites to flee the country.
 Zimbabwe’s commercial farming collapsed, triggering years of hyperinflation and food shortages that created a nation of impoverished billionaires.

-Robert Mugabe: Recent Years
+Robert Mugabe: Later Years and Death

 After a 2008 election marred by ZANU-PF-sponsored violence, Mugabe was pressured by his regional allies to form an inclusive government with MDC leader Morgan Tsvangirai as vice president.
 Even while implementing the accord, Mugabe kept up the pressure, subjecting MDC parliamentarians to arrest, imprisonment and torture.
 In 2017, he resigned after lawmakers began impeachment proceedings against him.
 His successor was Emmerson Mnangagwa, a longtime ally.